-Students are responsible for checking their e-mail accounts and the student portal (CIA Main Menu) on a regular basis.
-The faculty and administration communicates with the student body through their college-issued e-mail account and CIA Main Menu.
-Additionally, you may access your grades, class schedules, billing, and other important information from CIA Main Menu.
-We recommend that you check both resources often.
+Students are responsible for checking their e-mail accounts and CIA Main Menu (the student portal) on a regular basis.
+The faculty and administration communicates with the student body through the college-issued e-mail account and CIA Main Menu.
+Additionally, you may access your grades, class schedules, housing information, billing, and other important information on CIA Main Menu.
+The college recommends that you check both resources often.

 The CIA has high-quality kitchen, bakeshop, and dining room equipment for use as teaching tools.
 It is important for these items to be available for student use during all class times.
 As a result, no one is allowed to borrow CIA equipment.
 China, flatware, and glassware are not to leave the kitchen or dining room to which they are assigned.
-Removing them from campus is considered theft.
-You will face disciplinary action and fines if you’re found to be in unauthorized possession of CIA equipment without proper approval documentation.
+You will face disciplinary action if you’re found to be in unauthorized possession of CIA equipment without proper approval documentation.